Lozenge Tilings of a Hexagon and q-Racah Ensembles: Lozenge Tilings of a hexagon: Asymptotic Analysis

 We will show that $h_n\circ F^{-1} -\mathbb E[ h_n \circ F^{-1}]$ converges to the Gaussian Free Field on $S$ (with Dirichlet boundary conditions).
 More precisely, we will prove that for all $C^2$ functions $\phi$ on $S$ such that $\Delta \phi$ has compact support and is piecewise constant in the vertical direction.
 That is, we assume there exists

 such that

 For such $\phi$, the pairing \eqref{eq:dirichlet} can be written as

-Functions $\phi$ that satisfy \eqref{eq:piece} are dense in the space of test functions with Dirichlet norm.
+Functions $\phi$ that satisfy \eqref{eq:piece} are dense in the space of test functions with the Dirichlet norm.

-\begin{theorem} Consider a non singular $q$-Racah tiling model.
-That is the partial derivative $\mu_x(t,x)\neq 0$ for any $(t,x)$ inside the hexagon.
+\begin{theorem} Consider a nonsingular $q$-Racah tiling model, i.e., $\mu_x(t,x)\neq 0$ for any $(t,x)$ inside the hexagon.
 Let $\phi$ be any twice differentiable function with compact support in $\mathbb{R}\times (0,\pi)$ such that $\Delta \phi$ is piecewise constant (as in \eqref{eq:piece}).
 Then

-as $n\to\infty$ in distribution. \end{theorem} \begin{proof} The proof is based on Theorem \ref{thm:fluctuation_theorem}.
+as $n\to\infty$ in distribution. \end{theorem} \begin{proof} The proof is based on Theorem~\ref{thm:fluctuation_theorem}.

-To apply Theorem \ref{thm:fluctuation_theorem} we first show that $\langle h_n \circ F^{-1}, \Delta \phi\rangle$ is a linear statistic.
+To apply Theorem~\ref{thm:fluctuation_theorem} we first show that $\langle h_n \circ F^{-1}, \Delta \phi\rangle$ is a linear statistic.
 To this end, note that $h_n(t,x)=\sum_{j=0}^{\mathbf{a}-1}\chi_{\{x_j(t)\leq x\}}$ where we used the notation $\chi_A$ for the characteristic function of the set $A$.
 Then,

 If we thus define then the above can be rewritten as a linear statistic for the point process $\{(t_m,x_j(t_m))\}_{m=1,j=0}^{N,\mathbf{a}-1}$.
-Note that this is a marginal of \eqref{eq: tiling dpp} and the marginal density can be computed using repeated application of the Cauchy-Binet identity and using orthogonality of the polynomials.
+Note that this is a marginal of \eqref{eq: tiling dpp}, and the marginal density can be computed using repeated application of the Cauchy-Binet identity and using orthogonality of the polynomials.
 The result is exactly of the form \eqref{ensemble} and \eqref{transition} with the $q$-Racah polynomials $r_{k,t_m}$ and coefficients $c_{k,t_m}$ as in \eqref{eq:expressionsck}.

-Now we are to check the conditions of Theorem \ref{thm:fluctuation_theorem}.
-First, the hexagon forms a compact domain, hence \eqref{ass: moment} is satisfied.
+Now, we are to check the conditions of Theorem~\ref{thm:fluctuation_theorem}.
+First, the hexagon forms a compact domain; hence \eqref{ass: moment} is satisfied.
 Recall that $\mu_n(t,x)=q^{-x}+ \kappa^2 q^{-c-t+x+\frac{1}{n}}$, which converges uniformly to $\mu(t,x)=q^{-x}+ \kappa^2 q^{-c-t+x}$.
 Hence \eqref{ass:mu_sup} and \eqref{ass:mu} is satisfied.
 Moreover

 and for any $y_1,y_2\in\{\mu_n(t,x): (t,x)\in\left(\frac{1}{n}\mathbb{Z}\times(\frac{1}{n}\mathbb{Z}+\frac{1}{2n})\right) \cap Hexagon\}$, we have $|y_1+y_2|$ is uniformly bounded.
 Moreover, for non singular $q$-Racah, we have $\mu_x(t,x)\neq 0$ for any $(t,x)$ inside the hexagon.
 Since $\mu(t,x)^2-4\kappa^2q^{-c-t}=(\log q)^{-2} \mu_x (t,x)^2$ and compactness, this implies that Hence,